Peronne / Mont St Quentin, France

 Monash briefed his plan to a sceptical Rawlinson who, under considerable pressure from Monash, and very aware that his subordinate had thus far achieved everything he set out to do, relented and let Monash proceed to execution.
 The die was cast.

-Dominant feature - Mont St Quentin, 3 km from Peronne to the south.
+Dominant feature - Mont St Quentin, 3 km north of Peronne.

 - 9 km from Feuillaucourt Bridge to the west where the main body of troops crossed the river.